What Is the Difference Between Alzheimer’s and Dementia

 Millions of Americans currently live with Alzheimer’s or other forms of dementia.
 Over 35% of older adults aged 85 years and older have Alzheimer’s.
-If you or a loved one are exhibiting symptoms of dementia, you may be wondering how to tell Alzheimer’s vs. dementia differences.
-Are the two conditions different?
-If so, how do they differ from each other?
+However, Alzheimer’s and dementia are not the same thing.
+If you or a loved one are exhibiting symptoms of dementia, you may be wondering how to tell Alzheimer’s vs dementia.
+Why are the two conditions different?
+How do they differ from each other?

-Elder Care Alliance seeks to clear up the confusion surrounding Alzheimer’s and dementia in this guide.
-Here is what you should know about the two conditions and how they differ.
+While you may have a lot of questions about these conditions, you can start learning now, to ensure that you give your family member the best care possible.
+We at Elder Care Alliance seek to clear up the confusion surrounding Alzheimer’s disease and dementia in this guide.
+Here is what you should know about the two conditions, their primary causes, and how they differ, that way you can properly care for your loved ones.

-Dementia is a term that generally describes declining cognitive abilities (including thinking difficulties and memory loss).
+Dementia is a term that generally describes declining cognitive abilities (including thinking difficulties and memory loss) and includes Alzheimer’s disease.
 The changes that cause dementia occur within the affected person’s brain.
 As damage occurs to cells in the brain, the symptoms of dementia tend to worsen.
 Symptoms of dementia generally include:

 • Changes in memory